Plextora/circles/README.md

 # Circles
-A simple stress relief mini game
+A relaxing game with c i r c l e s

 If you have any questions about this repo, contact me at Plextora#0033 :D